Sheldon College

 Sheldon College is a private day school located in Sheldon in Redland City, Queensland, Australia.
 The school admits students from 15 months of age through to Grade 12.

 History

 Lyn Bishop, the founder of Sheldon College, was previously the Principal of Alexandra Hills State High School and the Deputy Executive of Education Queensland.
-She established the school in 1997 with a team of 6 staff and approximately 100 students.
-Sheldon College has since grown to become one of the largest schools in Redland City.
+Sheldon College was established in 1997 with a small staff and approximately 100 students but has since grown to become one of the largest schools in Redland City.

-In 2021 Lyn Bishop announced that she was stepping down as Principal after 25 years.
-Sheldon College Board Chair Mr. Chris Wigan announced that Ms. Kate Mortimer had been appointed as the new Principal, commencing in January 2022.

 Facilities

 The layout of Sheldon College currently includes two libraries, a multi-purpose venue encompassing conference rooms and sporting facilities; and the LINQ Precinct, a study and teaching facility.

 Partnerships and related organizations

 Academically, the school is a regular competitor at the Australian Space Design Competition, having won four straight national titles from 2011 to 2015.
 Sheldon has also represented the Australian national team participating in the International Space Settlement Design Competition from 2012 to 2014, being part of the winning team in 2012.

-In 2006 the school founded and continues to run the Australian School of the Arts (ASTA) program through which, 62 Sheldon College instrumentalists performed as part of the concert band at the 2008 Summer Olympics in Beijing.
+In 2006 the school founded the Australian School of the Arts (ASTA) program.
+In 2008, 62 Sheldon College instrumentalists performed as part of the concert band at the 2008 Summer Olympics in Beijing.
+The school continues to run the program.

 A number of artists, including jazz musician James Morrison, beatboxer Joel Turner, and singer-songwriter Mark Sholtez have held concerts and workshops at the school.